 - West Burton Falls (AKA Cauldron Falls): an impressive waterfall located near Aysgarth Falls.

-- Askrigg Waterfalls Walk (coming soon): explore two epic waterfalls from Askrigg – Mill Gill Force and Whitfield Gill Force.
+- Askrigg Waterfalls Walk: explore two epic waterfalls from Askrigg – Mill Gill Force and Whitfield Gill Force.

 - Hawes Falls: you’ll find these quaint falls thundering through the town of Hawes.

 Other than Wensleydale, the Yorkshire Dales as a whole, has plenty of awesome waterfalls to see.
 Below, we’ve listed other waterfall walks worth doing in the Dales.

 - Ingleton Waterfalls Trail: some of the most famous waterfalls in Yorkshire are seen along the Ingleton Falls Trail.